Harmful or dangerous content policy

 If your content violates this policy, we will remove the content and send you an email to let you know.
 If we can’t verify that a link you post is safe, we may remove the link.
 Note that violative URLs posted within the video itself or in the video’s metadata may result in the video being removed.

 If this is your first time violating our Community Guidelines, you'll likely get a warning with no penalty to your channel.
-You will have the chance to take a policy training to allow the warning to expire after 90 days.
+You will have the option to take a policy training to allow the warning to expire after 90 days.
 The 90 day period starts from when the training is completed, not when the warning is issued.
-However, if the same policy is violated within that 90 day window, the warning will not expire and your channel will be given a strike.
+However, if the same policy is violated within that 90 day window, the warning may not expire and your channel may be given a strike.
 If you violate a different policy after completing the training, you will get another warning.

-If you get 3 strikes within 90 days, your channel will be terminated.
+If you get 3 strikes within 90 days, your channel may be terminated.
 Learn more about our strikes system.

 We may terminate your channel or account for repeated violations of the Community Guidelines or Terms of Service.
 We may also terminate your channel or account after a single case of severe abuse, or when the channel is dedicated to a policy violation.
 We may prevent repeat offenders from taking policy trainings in the future.
 Learn more about channel or account terminations.